CESSProject/cess/README.md

 ### Build Node

 The `cargo run` command will perform an initial build.
-Use the following command to build the node without launching it:
+Use the following commands to build the node without launching it:

 ```
 # Fetch the code